 ChemDraw enables you to quickly and effectively draw 2D molecules, reactions and biological structures and pathways for use in documents, presentations and database searches.

-The University of Bath has a site licence for ChemOffice Professional, provided by Computing Services.
-The licence allows you to download the software to your own computer (Windows or Mac).
-The version currently installed on University computers is ChemDraw 16.
+The University of Bath has a site licence for ChemOffice+ Cloud, provided by DD&T. The licence allows you to download the software to your own computer (Windows or Mac).
+The version currently installed on University computers is ChemDraw 20.1.
 Training and support is provided by the Library.

 ChemDraw Cloud doesn’t have the full functionality of desktop ChemDraw – for example there are limited templates – but it could be useful if you are working on a computer that doesn’t have the desktop version installed.

 To access ChemDraw from public access computers in the Library or PC labs: